 - Alcoholism or drug addiction programs

 - Prescription drugs and drug copayments

 Eligible expenses do not include cosmetic procedures, treatments not supervised by a qualified health care professional, premiums for employer-provided health care plans, or other expenses that are not medically necessary.
-For a complete list of eligible expenses, visit spendingaccounts.info.
+Review the list of eligible expenses.